-Exemplary O Acceptable O Developing O No Evidence O Provides concrete evidence of how improvements from previous assessment activity were implemented Appropriate action taken on all issues Provides concrete evidence of how improvements from previous assessment activity were implemented Gives explanation for not implementing planned improvements/corrections Evidence insufficient or not provided Not all issues were addressed, without explanation of the delay Actions taken were not relevant to the issue
+Exemplary O Acceptable O Developing O No Evidence O Provides concrete evidence of how improvements from previous assessment activity were implemented Appropriate action taken on all issues Provides evidence of how improvements from previous assessment activity were implemented Gives explanation for not implementing planned improvements/corrections Evidence insufficient or not provided Not all issues were addressed, without explanation of the delay Actions taken were not relevant to the issue

-Exemplary O Acceptable O Developing O No Evidence O At least three outcomes are listed Each outcome is observable and measurable Each outcome is directly related to division's mission Each outcome uses action verbs Each outcome describes end result of activities (operational), future expected results(strategic) and/or student learning Each outcome reflects University's strategic goals At least three outcomes are listed Each outcome is observable and measurable Each is directly related to division's mission Each outcome reflects University's strategic goals Language in at least one of the outcomes may be vague or need revision Less than three outcomes listed Not clear how outcome could be measured Fails to demonstrate alignment with university or division mission and/or strategic goals Does not address key results or functional responsibilities Not worded so that a single method can measure the entire outcome statement Not worded as operational, strategic, or learning outcomes, or language needs substantial revision
+Exemplary O Acceptable O Developing O No Evidence C At least three outcomes are listed Each outcome is specific, well-defined and measurable Each outcome is directly related to division's mission Each outcome uses action verbs Each outcome describes end result of activities Each outcome reflects University's strategic goals At least three outcomes are listed Each outcome is specific, well-defined and measurable Each outcome is directly related to division's mission Each outcome reflects University's strategic goals Language in at least one of the outcomes may be vague or need revision Less than three outcomes listed At least one outcome is not specific, or well-defined, or measurable Fails to demonstrate alignment with university mission and/or strategic goals Fails to demonstrate direct alignment with division's mission Language needs substantial revision so that a single method can measure the entire outcome statement

-1 ADM.08.F07
+ADM.08.F07

-Exemplary O Acceptable O Developing O No Evidence O Multiple direct and indirect measures used for all outcomes, with at least one direct measure for each outcome Assessment tools clearly described (and attached, as appropriate) and are appropriately designed Targets are clearly defined for each measure and are sufficiently challenging At least two measures for each outcome Direct and indirect measures are used to assess each outcome Assessment tools and methodology are described and are relevant to the outcome Targets are defined for each measure Not all outcomes have at least two measures.
-Few direct measures used Assessment tools vague or not defined Targets not defined for each measure

-V. Analysis of Results and Implications Exemplary O Acceptable O Developing O No Evidence O Clear, complete, and well- organized discussion of results for all outcomes Clear and substantial evidence that targets were met, partially met, or not met for all measures Discussion of implications for division of the results of all assessment measures Compares results to findings from previous years (if available) Includes essential supporting documentation (tables, charts, surveys, rubrics,etc.) For each outcome, effectively uses tables, graphs, and/or charts to summarize results (if applicable) Clear and well-organized discussion of results for all outcomes; some data might be incomplete or not yet available Clear and substantial evidence that targets were met, partially met, or not met for all measures Includes essential supporting documentation Does not discuss results of each assessment measure Details not given in the analysis Results are too general to prove whether or not targets were met Essential supporting documentation not included
+Exemplary O Acceptable O Developing O No Evidence O Multiple direct and indirect measures used for all outcomes, with at least one direct measure for each outcome Assessment measures are clearly described and are appropriately designed Targets are clearly defined for each measure and are sufficiently challenging At least two measures for each outcome with at least one being direct measure Direct and indirect measures are used to assess each outcome Assessment measures and methodology are described and are relevant to the outcome Targets are clearly defined for each measure Not all outcomes have at least two measures.
+Not all outcomes have direct measures Assessment measures are not well defined Targets not clearly defined for each measure v.
+Analysis of Results a nd Implications Exemplary O Acceptable O Developing O No Evidence O Clear, complete, and well- organized discussion of the rest for all outcomes and its implications Clear and well-organized discussion of results for all outcomes; some data might be incomplete or not yet available Does not discuss results of each outcome No clear evidence that targets were met, partially met, or not met for all measures not included from previous years (if available)